 Q: Do you train dogs for children as well as adults?

-A: Yes, we specialize in placing dogs with young children with special needs.
-About 40% of our placements are with children.
+A: Yes, we specialize in placing dogs with young children, many with complex multiple special needs.

 Q: What type of dogs make the best Assistance or Companion Dogs?